PeteMaina/Convival-python-codes/README.md

 # Convival-python-codes
-This repository includes some python codes.
+This repository includes some helpful python codes.

 Some of the files include :
 - Checking the rating of any movies